-- Discontinue in-pavement flashers in favor of an adopted policy preference for rectangular rapid flashing beacons. - At existing uncontrolled crosswalks and future potential midblock crossings of El Camino Real, RRFB's may not provide sufficient protection while crossing the street.
-At such locations, a pedestrian hybrid beacon should be considered.
+- Discontinue in pavement flashers in favor of an adopted policy preference for rectangular rapid flashing beacons. - At existing uncontrolled crosswalks and future potential midblock crossings of El Camino Real, RRFB's may not provide sufficient protection while crossing the street due to a larger volume of vehicles.
+At such locations, a pedestrian hybrid beacon should be considered as it provides higher rates of driver compliance especially for larger volumes of traffic.